 - Ability to read, write, speak and understand English as needed for the job.

-- This position requires 75 hours or more (depending on your state) of technical training including:
+- This position requires 75 hours of technical training including:

 - Urine sugar and acetone level